 JUDGMENT OF THE COURT (Third Chamber)

-REFERENCE for a preliminary ruling under Article 267 TFEU from the Bundesverwaltungsgericht (Germany), made by decision of 23 September 2010, received at the Court on 23 November 2010, in the proceedings
+REFERENCE for a preliminary ruling under Article 234 EC from the Conseil d’État (Council of State) (Belgium), made by decision of 24 October 2006, received at the Court on 6 November 2006, in the proceedings

 THE COURT (Third Chamber),